ganeshnagargoje/azure-vmss/readme.md

    - Only allows traffic from the load balancer to VMSS
    - Uses dynamic blocks for rule configuration
    - Denies all other inbound traffic

+==> To achive the requirement we have developed code in vnet.tf

 ### Compute - Create VM and Configure Scaling
 * Set up a VMSS with: